pfekin/attention-driven-transformers/README.md

 **Important:** These results are preliminary exploration on small NLP datasets (WikiText-2, IMDB, AG News, CMU Book Summaries) rather than definitive benchmarks.
 Comprehensive evaluation would require substantially more computational resources and larger datasets.

 The core principle holds: projection blocks make attention work more effectively.
 Models with projection blocks combined with strategically placed attention layers achieve comparable or better perplexity with improved inference speed.
-This can be seen as an ablation of [Summation-Based Transformers](https://github.com/pfekin/summation-based-transformers) - the cumulative summation mechanism is not necessary when combined with attention; attention-driven projection (simple GELU projections + strategic attention placement) is sufficient.
+This can be seen as an ablation of [Summation-Based Transformers](https://github.com/pfekin/summation-based-transformers).
+The cumulative summation mechanism is not necessary when combined with attention, attention-driven projection (simple GELU projections + strategic attention placement) is sufficient.

 Notably, attention layers can be flexibly positioned - at the end, in the middle of projection blocks, or as repeating patterns (e.g., [proj, proj, attn, proj, proj, attn, ...]).
 The key is the interplay between projection and attention, not a rigid architectural template.